ric2b/Vivaldi-browser/platform_media/docs/pipeline_impl.md

 The idea here was to create a Linux platform backend that could be used if the extra-ffmpeg was not available.
 We have also discussed making this cross platform and have only one backend and manage the platform through GStreamer plugins.

 The backend works (but is quite unstable) for video/audio tags.
-To work with MSE it would need to have a functional IPCVideoDecoder, see [**Renderer Decoders**][11], similarly for audio (on the branch below is the beginning of an IPCAudioDecoder(Adapter)).
+To work with MSE it would need to have a functional IPCVideoDecoder, see [**Renderer Decoders**][11], similarly for audio.

 [Chromium branch][9]
 [Vivaldi branch][10]